 Requesting Official Transcripts Transcript requests are conducted online via www.parchment.com.
 After an account is created, Parchment will deliver your official school transcript to the college and/or organization you choose.
-Cost ranges from \$3-4.
+Cost ranges from \$4-5.
 Find more details in the Student Services Office.

 Psychological Services The school provides a psychologist in the area of testing and counseling.
-Please contact Steve Carlson for more information: 763.682.8028.
+Please contact Steve Carlson for more information at scarlson@bhmschools.org.

 Social Workers The school district provides two social workers to help students with family and personal problems.
-BHS Social Workers are Patti Fischer and Kristi Clouthier.
+BHS Social Workers are Patti Fisher (pfisher@bhmschools.org) and Megan Fletcher (mfletcher@bhmschools.org).